📝 Food safety and HACCP · ⏱️ 3 min read

 What menu adjustments make your food safety work easier?

 Your menu can make your HACCP work much easier.
-By smartly designing what information you display and how you structure your dishes, you prevent many allergen problems and simplify your food safety registrations.
-In this article you'll learn which adjustments make the biggest difference.
+Smart design choices for information display and dish structure prevent allergen problems and simplify food safety registrations.
+These adjustments create the biggest impact.

 Clearly listing allergens saves a lot of work